dhirajdafouti/ReadArticleApp/README.md

 ##⚙Focus is on Testing the application And Status below

--DATABASE TESTING COMPLETED.
+- DATABASE TESTING COMPLETED.

--REST API TESTING PENDING.
+- REST API TESTING PENDING.

--REPROSITORY TESTING PENDING.
+- REPROSITORY TESTING PENDING.

--VIEWMODEL TESTING PENDING.
+- VIEWMODEL TESTING PENDING.

--FRAGMENT NAVIGATION TESTING USING ESPERSSO PENDING.
+- FRAGMENT NAVIGATION TESTING USING ESPERSSO PENDING.

--ACTIVITY TESTING IS COMPLETED
+- ACTIVITY TESTING IS COMPLETED

 ##⚙ To get started with this project, simply pull the repository and import the project into Android Studio.
 From there, deploy the project to an emulator or device.